When is The 148th Open and how can I watch it on Sky Sports?

 By Sky Sports Golf

-The men's major season reaches a climax this week at Royal Portrush, with extended coverage of The 148th Open live on Sky Sports' dedicated channel.
+Shane Lowry is in pole position to claim a maiden major title at The Open, with extended coverage of the final round live on Sky Sports.

-Golf's original major returns to Northern Ireland for the first time since 1951, with round-the-clock coverage during the 10 days surrounding the championship available on Sky Sports The Open.
+Golf's original major returned to Northern Ireland for the first time since 1951, with round-the-clock coverage during the 10 days surrounding the championship available on Sky Sports The Open.

 Get the best prices and book a round at one of 1,700 courses across the UK & Ireland